 What is a fire alarm?

-A fire alarm is a device which makes a loud noise giving warning of heat, smoke or fire.
+A fire alarm is a device that makes a loud noise giving a warning of heat, smoke or fire.

 What is a fire alarm system?